Repeatable settings

 Product,Article, orLink - Default number of items: how many items should be created when the module is added

-These two choices have a huge effect on usability.
+These choices have a huge effect on usability.

-TODO: Add a screenshot of a repeatable setting configuration showing Item name and Default number of items.
+TODO: Add a screenshot of a repeatable setting configuration showing Item name, Default number of items, Minimum items, and Maximum items.

 When repeatable settings are the right choice